AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 ---
 title: Video in Dynamic Media
-description: Learn how to work with video in Dynamic Media such as best practices for encoding videos, publishing videos to YouTube, viewing video reports, and adding closed captioning, subtitles, or chapter markers to videos.
+description: Learn how to work with video in Dynamic Media.
+Review best practices for encoding videos, publishing videos to YouTube, viewing video reports, and adding closed captioning, subtitles, or chapter markers to videos.
 contentOwner: Rick Brough
 feature: Video Profiles
 role: User